 Finding a course

 Finding a PIRP course is as simple as browsing the New York DMV’s lists of pre-approved providers.
 Drivers can selection online providers or classroom providers.

 Within ten weeks of course completion, your PIRP sponsor will notify the DMV that you’ve finished classes.
 The DMV will automatically reduce your active point total by up to four points.
 These points will not actually be removed from your driving record, but they will deduct up to 4 points from your total for purposes of license suspension or revocation.
 The class will only deduct points that are on your driving record with dates of offense before the date the class was completed (even if the conviction occurs after the class is completed).
 Further the class will only deduct points from convictions with dates of offense within 18 months of the class.

 You can verify that your record accurately reflects your PIRP course completion by requesting a copy from the DMV.
-This can be completed online or in-person.
+The NY Driver Safety Class can be completed online or in-person.